-Sandvig is a faculty member at the School of Information specializing in information infrastructure and social media.
-His current work focuses on the implications of algorithmic systems that filter and curate culture.
+Sandvig is a faculty member at the School of Information specializing in the implications of information technology for society.
+He co-directs the Center for Ethics, Society, and Computing (ESC).
+His current research focuses on the implications of algorithmic systems that filter and curate culture.
 Before moving to Michigan, Sandvig taught at the University of Illinois at Urbana-Champaign and Oxford University.
 Sandvig's research has been covered by The Economist, The New York Times, Le Monde, National Public Radio, CBS News, and other media outlets.
 His own writing appears in Wired and The Guardian.
 His work has been funded by the National Science Foundation, the MacArthur Foundation, and the Social Science Research Council.
 He has consulted for Intel, Microsoft, and the San Francisco Public Library.

 Areas of interest